Tayul in Tibetan means chosen place.

-Tayul Gonpa, where Jetsunma spent six years of her life before entering into retreat in the cave, is one of the oldest Drukpa Kagyu monasteries in the Lahaul-Spiti district of Himachal Pradesh.
-(Tayul in Tibetan means chosen place).
-Situated six kilometers above the Satingiri Village, Tayul Gonpa houses a 400-year-old statue of Padmasambhava and two of his protectors, and contains in its library precious scriptures (Kangyurs) and thangkas portraying the life of Lord Buddha.
+Tayul Gonpa is near and dear to Jetsunma’s heart.
+She spent six years there before entering into retreat in the cave.
+One of the oldest Drukpa Kagyu monasteries in the Lahaul-Spiti district of Himachal Pradesh, Tayul Gonpa houses a 400-year-old statue of Padmasambhava and two of his protectors, as well as the entire Kangyur (precious scriptures) and thangkas portraying the life of Lord Buddha.

-The monastery at Tayul Gonpa is not currently self-sustaining and cannot support the wellbeing, nutritional and medical needs of its nuns who spend six months of the year in deep retreat.
-Two of the four nuns at Tayul Gonpa are in their 80s; another in her 70s; and the youngest, 58.
-As time passes, they and other nuns like them will need more support.
-At present, the nuns at Tayul Gonpa are acting as a conduit, sharing offerings from donors with their sisters, nuns from the hermitages of Lama Gonpa and Lapchang Gonpa that reside in the same valley of Lahaul and are also in dire need of assistance.
+The monastery at Tayul Gonpa is currently not self-sustaining and cannot support the nutritional, medical, and safety needs of its aging nuns, who spend six months of the year in deep retreat.
+At present, the nuns at Tayul Gonpa share their offerings with their dharma sisters at other nunneries in the Gahar valley, including the hermitages of Lapchang and Peuker Gonpas, which are also in need of assistance.

 Supporting these gonpas is critical so that these yoginis may continue their spiritual lives and preserve the unique spiritual legacy of the Lahaul region.

 Tayul Gonpa NunneryEmbedded on the Tayul Gonpa Nunnery page

 "*" indicates required fields